-I help legal teams stop reviewing contracts manually at scale and start trusting AI to do it accurately.
-40+ clause detection models.
+I help legal and enterprise teams stop reviewing contracts manually at scale and start trusting AI to do it accurately — from clause detection to multi-agent workflows.
+100+ clause detection models in production.
 50,000 contracts processed.
 95%+ accuracy, every time.

 "Most people on this work are either lawyers who don't trust the model or engineers who've never read a contract.
 I've done both — and that changes everything about how I build."